ABN Lookup provides access to the publicly available information provided by businesses when they register for an Australian Business Number (ABN).

 Grants and other funding programs are available from the federal, state and territory governments and in some cases from local councils.
 This page provides an alphabetical listing of grants and other assistance available for starting and expanding a small business, research and development, innovation and exporting.

-Group Training is an alternative employment arrangement for Australian Apprentices and employers whereby a Group Training Organisation (GTO) recruits potential and/or existing Australian Apprentices under an Apprenticeship/Traineeship Training Contract and places them with host' employers while they undertake their training.
+Provides an alternative employment arrangement for Australian Apprentices and employers whereby a Group Training Organisation (GTO) recruits potential and/or existing Australian Apprentices under an Apprenticeship/Traineeship Training Contract and places them with host' employers while they undertake their training.

 When running a home-based business there are a wide range of government requirements that may apply.
 This page links to information for setting up and running a home-based business including: advice and support; planning; registration and licences for home-based businesses; taxation and insurance.